felixzsong8/RatioUnfold/README.md

 The next step is to begin generating data:
 - Go into the run-pythia folder and then MyPythia8Simul.cmnd file
 - This is where you set the parameters of your simulation data.
 Look at the comments from lines 77-94, 119-131, and 135-144 about what lines should be in and which should be commented out.
-- Load the neccesary resources to run the simulations
+- Load the neccesary resources to run the simulations in the following two lines
 - srun --pty -p largemem --time=0-12:00:00 bash
 - source /cvmfs/sft.cern.ch/lcg/releases/LCG_98python3/ROOT/v6.22.00/x86_64-centos7-gcc8-opt/ROOT-env.sh
 - Note that these sometimes change, and if they don't work, either ask me or look online.